 USS LOS ANGELES, the fourth naval ship to be named after the City of Los Angeles, was the lead ship of her class.
 Designed as a follow-on to the STURGEON - class submarines built during the 1960s, the LOS ANGELES - class incorporates improved sound quieting and a larger propulsion plant than previous classes.
 Her many capabilities include wartime functions of undersea warfare, surface warfare, strike warfare, mining operations, special forces delivery, reconnaissance, carrier battle group support and escort, and intelligence collection.
 Her missiles can hit on target 75 percent of the Earth’s land surface.

 USS LOS ANGELES held a decommissioning ceremony at her namesake city on January 23, 2010, shortly before being inactivated at the Puget Sound Naval Shipyard on February 1, 2010.
+She was officially decommissioned on February 4, 2011 during a ceremony at the Puget Sound Naval Shipyard, Bremerton, Wash.

 |General Characteristics:||Awarded: January 8, 1971|